 Tristan is a writer and performer from London.
-He has had work commissioned by the Old Vic and Ideas Tap, and his work has been developed and performed at Soho Theatre, Bush Theatre, National Theatre Studio, Roundhouse and Southwark Playhouse.
+His work has been performed at Soho Theatre, Bush Theatre, National Theatre Studio, Roundhouse and Southwark Playhouse.

 Laura’s play THE BUTCH MONOLOGUES premiered at the Southbank Centre in March 2014 as part of the Women of the World Festival.
 It will be touring again from Autumn, 2017.

 Jeremy Brock is an English screenwriter and director.
 His career began in 1985 with the play In Times Like These, starring Greta Scacchi and Tim Woodward, which premiered at the Bristol Old Vic.
 He also adapted Dickens’ Oliver Twist into a play, directed by Phyllida Lloyd at the Bristol Old Vic in 1990.

 Sean recently wrote and directed his first short film POLAR BEAR for Film 4 / Creative England / Inflammable Films, which premiered at the Galway Film Festival 2016.
 His feature fantasy script ROSE OF DYAPAZON is in development with Film 4 and was part of the 2017 Brit List.

 Oliver Chris is an actor for the stage and television.
 Someone gave him a pen for Christmas and now he has ideas above his station.
 His first idea has just been optioned by Hartswood.